 |Negative Marking||0.25 for wrong answer|

-CLAT Exam for PG Course will be a two-hour exam of 150 marks.
+CLAT Exam for PG Course will be a two-hour exam of 120 marks.
 There are two sections in CLAT PG Exam, one is of MCQ questions and the other contains the subjective questions.
+There shall be negative marking of 0.25 marks for every wrong answer.

 |Marks per MCQ||1|